 MACT courses develop technical expertise in areas such as accounting research, advanced federal taxation, advanced accounting and fraud examination.
 Other required courses are in business law for accountants and accounting ethics, which help students learn about codes of professional conduct and their role as guardians of the public trust.

 The degree is structured to allow students to enter with a bachelor’s degree in hand, or for St. Edward's undergraduates to declare a course of study under a five-year integrated degree plan that combines both the BBA and MACT degrees.
+Apply here for the five-year integrated BBA/MACT degree program (applicants must be currently enrolled in the undergraduate BBA program).
 Students without a bachelor’s degree in accounting can complete undergraduate prerequisites at St. Edward's in the same evening format used for graduate courses.
 Students must consult with the Accounting Department Chair and The Bill Munday School of Business Graduate Advisor to carefully plan for their MACT degree.

 An accounting internship can be incorporated for academic credit into the MACT degree.
 Internships provide valuable experience, and the opportunity to connect with accounting professionals and potential future employers.
 MACT graduates qualify and are well-prepared to sit for the CPA exam in Texas because the degree is structured to meet the Texas State Board of Public Accountancy requirements.

 For detailed descriptions and timing of courses, please see the Graduate Bulletin (course catalog).

 I. PREREQUISITE COURSES (21 CREDIT HOURS):

 Students without a recent undergraduate degree in Accounting will be required to complete the following prerequisites.
 The Texas State Board of Public Accountancy also requires 24 hours of business courses other than in Accounting in order to sit for the CPA exam.
 See their website (tsbpa.state.tx.us) for additional information.